NICVA/road-traffic-collisions/README.md

 # road-traffic-collisions
-Tools for using PSNI published datasets on road traffic collisions (RTCs)

 Road traffic collision data for Northern Ireland are available as annual datasets for 1998 to 2014 from the UK Data Service https://discover.ukdataservice.ac.uk/

 However, because these are on the archive as 'safeguarded' data we're not able to reproduce the data as, for example, a combination of all of the years with the labels included.
 You need to go on to the Data Service and download each of the annual sets yourself.
 To do this you need to register and tell the service the purpose you want to use the datasets for (hopefully, this will not be required when the data is made properly open data).